zivlevi/codeFresh/README.md

 - ./node_modules/mocha/bin/mocha

-* In addition i attached a small json file with couple of document with the same name of field and a different value type to test this   case (account2.json). and one json file for the case with some of documents have a different fields (account3.json).
+* In addition i attached a small json file with couple of document with the same name of field and a different value type to test this   case (account2.json). and one json file for a case of some documents have a different fields (account3.json).

 for running this json enter: (after remove the databases in mySQL and mongoDB)
 - mongoimport --db Accounts --collection contacts --file accounts2.json --batchSize 10000

  or

 - mongoimport --db Accounts --collection contacts --file accounts3.json --batchSize 10000